How to Build a Mason Jar Bird Feeder — Easy Step-by-Step Guide

 Tips & Troubleshooting

-- 3Hang your feeder from a tree branch or shepherd's hook in a location visible from a window, but away from potential predators like cats.
+- 3Hang your feeder from a tree branch or shepherd's hook in a location that is visible from a window for easy birdwatching, but also away from potential predators like cats.
+Placing it near shrubs or trees can provide birds with a safe haven.

 Related Activities You Might Enjoy